Covid-19 information – updated April 2023

-Covid-19 is a new type of virus.
+Covid-19 is a new type of virus, and continues to rapidly evolve.
 Like many strains of the common cold, it is in the coronavirus family.
-However, it is much more severe than a cold or a flu in its impact, and is very highly contagious – spreading from person to person very easily.
-Although it targets the lungs primarily, COVID also affects the kidneys, heart, brain and even the skin.
-We don’t want you to get it (and we don’t want to get it either!)
+However, it is more severe than a cold or a flu in its impact, and is very highly contagious – spreading from person to person very easily.
+The alpha and delta variants were more severe, but the omicron variant can still affect people very significantly, particularly for those with other medical conditions.
+Newer variants, like the BQ family of variants, may be more contagious (rapidly spreading) than earlier ones.

 - Unless you need physical assistance, please don’t bring extra guests, especially children, to your appointments.

-- Please try to have any forms completed before your arrival.
+- Please try to have any new patient forms completed before your arrival.

 - Please feel free to sanitize your hands when you arrive.
 Grab a tissue, if you need it.
 You are also welcome to use any of our sinks in exam rooms for handwashing.

-- Additionally, if you have any of the typical symptoms of COVID which are NEW, please call us to reschedule, and go to see your primary care physician.
+- If you have any flu-like symptoms, or any of the typical symptoms of COVID, which are NEW, please call us to reschedule, and go to see your primary care physician.
 These symptoms include:

 - Fever (100.0F)